jgdigitaljedi/heatmap/README.md

  - reasonably responsive (still needs some work)
  - simple to plugin to project (just a directive controller and template)
  - canvas version (still rough around the edges, but created morning of 10/25/16)
+ - Easter egg in demo (because why not)

 ### Tech